 - tutorials in history and in the literature and culture of the language you study

-- language classes involving different skills, eg translation
+- language classes involving different skills, eg translation, oral and grammar

 - about three or four lectures for each subject